RECOVER: Reassessment Campaign on Veterinary Resuscitation

-We are excited to invite you to the annual ACVECC VetCOT Veterinary Trauma & Critical Care Symposium March 25-27, 2022, in Las Vegas, NV.
-The conference will be held in conjunction with the ACVECC PGR/MDR (Mar 24-25, 2022) and the Trauma, Critical Care & Acute Care Surgery Conference (March 28-30, 2022).
-This conference is a unique opportunity for those with an interest in trauma medicine and surgery to share ideas, experiences and expertise in a smaller forum conducive to discussion and collaboration.
+We are excited to invite you to the annual ACVECC VetCOT Veterinary Trauma & Critical Care Symposium March 24-26, 2023, in Las Vegas, NV.
+The conference will be held in conjunction with the Trauma, Critical Care & Acute Care Surgery Conference (March 27-29, 2023).
+This conference is a unique opportunity for those with an interest in trauma medicine and surgery to share ideas, experiences, and expertise in a smaller forum conducive to discussion and collaboration.
 While the target audience is veterinary specialists (DACVECC, DACVS, DACVAA), we strongly encourage residents (ACVECC, ACVS, ACVAA), Emergency clinicians, ECC technicians, and allied specialists and residents (ACVO, ACVIM-neurology, ACVSMR, ACVR) to attend.
 Although the focus is small animal trauma, our large animal colleagues are encouraged to attend.

-The "Call for Abstracts" is also attached.
+The "Call for Abstracts" can be found here.
 Accepted abstracts are published annually in JVECC.

-Friday afternoon, March 25, 1:00-5:30 PM: VetCOT subcommittees meetings - all are welcome to attend!
+Friday afternoon, March 24, 1:00-5:30 PM: VetCOT subcommittees meetings - all are welcome to attend!
 A Zoom link to attend remotely will also be provided.

-Saturday March 26, 9:00 AM-5:30 PM: Conference officially begins.
-Trauma abstracts and Case reports, DACVECC panel case discussion, MD trauma surgeon presentation, and more.
-Dinner for those interested at local restaurant (optional).
+Saturday March 25, 9:00 AM-5:30 PM: Conference officially begins.
+Trauma abstracts and Case reports, DACVECC panel case discussion, MD trauma surgeon presentation, and more. *New this year: Evening poster session and mixer*